datacamp/courses-introduction-to-python/chapter1.md

 will tell you the type of `a`.

-We already went ahead and created three variables: `result`, `better` and `worse`.
+We already went ahead and created three variables: `a`, `b` and `c`.
 You can use the IPython shell on the right to discover their type.
 Which of the following options is correct?

 *** =instructions
 - `a` is of type `int`, `b` is of type `str`, `c` is of type `bool`